jawc-05/jawc-05/README.md

 ## Olá!/Hi! 👋

-Sou um estudante de Engenharia de Software, estou no terceiro semestre.
-Atualmente me especializando em JavaScript,HTML, CSS, Less, Gulp, Grunt, Sass e Frameworks como BootStrap, porém possuo grande interesse na área de BackEnd.
+Sou estudante de Engenharia de Software, atualmente no terceiro semestre.
+Estou me especializando em desenvolvimento web com foco em JavaScript, HTML e CSS, utilizando pré-processadores como Sass e Less.
+Tenho experiência com ferramentas de automação e build como Gulp, Grunt e Parcel, e também com frameworks CSS como Bootstrap.
+Possuo conhecimentos em SQL e, embora minha base atual seja voltada para o front-end, tenho grande interesse e pretendo me aprofundar na área de Back-End.

-I'm a Software Engineering student, im in the third period.
-Currently im specializing in JavasCript, HTML, CSS, Less, Gulp, Grunt, Sass and frameworks like BootStrap, but im very interested in the BackEnd area.
+I am a Software Engineering student, currently in my third semester.
+I am specializing in web development with a focus on JavaScript, HTML, and CSS, using preprocessors like Sass and Less.
+I have experience with build and automation tools such as Gulp, Grunt, and Parcel, as well as CSS frameworks like Bootstrap.
+I also have knowledge of SQL, and while my current expertise is more front-end oriented, I have a strong interest in pursuing a career in Back-End development.

 <!--
 **jawc-05/jawc-05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.